typedb/typedb-ml/kglib/kgcn/examples/diagnosis/README.md

    The whole example should complete in under 10 minutes

 4. You should observe console output to indicate that the pipeline is running and that the model is learning.
-Afterwards two plots should be created to visualise the training process and examples of the predictions made.
+Afterwards two plots should be created to visualise the training process and samples of the predictions made.

 ## Steps in the Example